What we do:

 whopping 4,200kgs in 2020!

-In addition to Bokashi composting, the group manages over 20 publicly accessible Worm Farms that compost an additional 1,500kgs of kitchen waste per year and collect coffee grounds from many local cafes in South Melbourne, diverting about 750kgs of coffee annually from landfill.
+In addition to Bokashi composting, the group assists the local community with over 30 publicly accessible Worm Farms that compost an additional 1,500kgs of kitchen waste per year and collect coffee grounds from many local cafes in South Melbourne, diverting about 750kgs of coffee annually from landfill.

 Our latest projects:

-In 2020, in response to growing demand from the local community, we commenced restoring the Community Garden at Lyell Iffla Reserve.
-With the help of local residents, SMSG have now already composted over 800kgs of Bokashi Compost in just 4 months, restoring the garden to healthy productive status.
+In 2020, in response to growing demand from the local community, we commenced assisting the local community in restoring the Community Garden at Lyell Iffla Reserve.
+With SMSG's help, the local residents have returned these gardens to productive status, composting literally tons of Bokashi Compost and coffee grounds from local cafes, and installing ten worm towers for fresh fruit and vegetable scraps.

-We also began restoring the garden beds at the southern end of
+We also began assisting the local community to restore the garden beds at the southern end of

 Both of these gardens are now welcoming local gardeners to get involved.